Tooth Fillings in Mill Creek, WA

 Traditional dental restoratives, or fillings, may include gold, porcelain, or composite.
 Newer dental fillings include ceramic and plastic compounds that mimic the appearance of natural teeth.
 These compounds, often called composite resins, are typically used on the front teeth where a natural appearance is important.

-There are two different kinds of fillings: direct and indirect.
+There are two different types of fillings: direct and indirect.
 Direct fillings are placed into a prepared cavity during a single visit.
 Indirect fillings generally require two or more visits.
 These fillings include inlays, and veneers fabricated with ceramics or composites.

 Composite — A popular choice for those who don't want their fillings to show, composite is a mixture of plastic and glass, which actually bonds to the rest of the tooth.
 Composites are more expensive than amalgam fillings, and the newer materials can hold up almost as long.
 Less drilling of the tooth is necessary when placing composite as compared to amalgam.